skemper/www.jhu-oose.com/toolbox/index.md

 ![JSON](json.png){:width="400"}
 </figure>

-**What it is.** The server and the client communicate with a protocol based on plain text (HTTP), but they need to exchange data that is more structured than plain text, for example, objects, lists, and so forth.
+**What is it.** The server and the client communicate with a protocol based on plain text (HTTP), but they need to exchange data that is more structured than plain text, for example, objects, lists, and so forth.
 A Data-Interchange Format is a convention on how to format structured data in plain text.

 **Our Choice.** JSON is an industry standard.
 It is simpler and more lightweight than the other popular alternatives, for example, XML.